Usage

 Train a Model and Extract Rules

 Use the new_classifier method from RuleClassifier to train a model and extract rules.
-You can choose between a Decision Tree or Random Forest classifier.
+You can choose between a Decision Tree, Random Forest, or Gradient Boosting Decision Trees classifier.

 Example with Decision Tree: